davidje13/Website/Readme.md

 - `/var/www/refacto/logs/log*/*`
 - `/var/log/nginx/*`

-Sequence and Refacto use `multilog`'s `tai64n` format for timestamps.
+Sequence and Refacto previously used `multilog`'s `tai64n` format for timestamps.
 These are not human-readable, but can be viewed with:

 ```sh